php-revival/php-revival/readme.md

 ## Start working on source code

 All necessary scripts are in package.json file.
 I'm using the wrapper around a webpack that's called [Laravel mix](https://laravel-mix.com/).
+You need to have [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/) JavaScript package managers.

 Configuration file for __Laravel mix__ is called __webpack.mix.js__, it is in the root of the project.